Is Mint Mobile a better value than Google Fi?

-Mint Mobile can save you money on data with three months of service and can save even more with six and 12-month plans.
-With enough data for most people and no risk of overage fees, data can be cheaper than ever.
-You also get T-Mobile's large LTE network behind you.
+Mint Mobile can save you money on data with three months of service and save even more with six and 12-month plans.
+With plenty of data options for most people and no risk of overage fees, you'll get T-Mobile's huge LTE and 5G network behind you for an affordable price.

 Pros